Wouldn’t it be great if you could just add new content to your WordPress website, and the following took place … all from your post address:

 This changes the ‘base’ category or tag of your URLs using the following structure:

-For example, changing your category base to “travel” will display your category links as ‘http://domain.com/travel/uncategorized/’.
+For example, changing your category base to “news” would make your category links display as ‘http://domain.com/news/uncategorized/’.

-So, if you make the following change in your permalinks Optional > Category base settings section …
+So, if you enter the following in your permalinks Optional > Category base settings section …

-If you leave the fields blank the default settings will be used.
+If you leave these fields blank WordPress uses the defaults.

 Remember to save your changes when you have finished …